ViniciusR/laravel-docker/README.md

-# Simple Laravel app with Docker
+# Simple Laravel + Vue app with Docker

-Just for studies purposes.
+Only for studies purposes.

 # How to run the project
 - Run the command ./setup.sh